Background & Education

 While Shelly had great success with running own law firm for fourteen years, the opportunity to become the Manager Partner of a Chesapeake office for Parks Zeigler was enticing.
 The merging of the two firms allows Shelly to offer a wide variety of services to her clients while maintaining her Chesapeake roots.
 She is looking forward to many more years of successful practice with Parks Zeigler.

 Shelly has served on the Chesapeake Bar Association Board for 5 years to include Member at Large, Secretary, Treasurer, Vice President, and President and continues to be a member.
 She is also a King’s Daughters Infinity Circle Founding Member.

 More about Shelly

 Shelly is married with three active boys.
 In her spare time, she is a founding member of the King’s Daughters Infinity Circle.
 The Infinity Circle is an organization that develops and hosts fundraisers to raise money for the Children’s Hospital of the King’s Daughters.
-She has been involved with the King’s Daughters for over seven years with over 500 volunteer hours and having chaired many projects.
+She has been involved with the King’s Daughters for over nearly ten years with over 500 volunteer hours and having chaired many projects.
 Shelly enjoys traveling with her family and friends, boating, is an avid reader, and cherishes time with her extended family and close friends.